w-ew/training-doc/TRAINING.md

 $ bitbake core-image-base -c populate_sdk
 ```

-At the end of the `BitBake` execution, the toolchain installer is in `<build-dir>tmp/deploy/sdk` and can be executed as an script.
+At the end of the `BitBake` execution, the toolchain installer is in `<build-dir>tmp/deploy/sdk` and can be executed as a script.

-## Linux kernel

-The source repository can be cloned with the following command:

-`$ git clone git://git.freescale.com/imx/linux-2.6-imx.git -b imx_4.1.15_1.0.0_ga`